gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ```

 This is not a super useful output because there is no clue of where has it been
 built 😅.
-But if we run `ls` we'll see that we now we have a `_build`
+But if we run `ls` we'll see that now, we have a `_build` directory.
-directory.
 Let us check its contents:

 ```bash
 .